dotnetjunkie/blog/content/posts/returning-data-from-command-handlers.md

         this.unitOfWork.Commit();

-        // Set the output property.
-        command.CustomerId = customer.Id;
+        command.CustomerId = customer.Id; //{{annotate}}Set the output property.{{/annotate}}
     }
 }
-{{< / highlight >}}
+{{< / highlightEx >}}

-As you can see, the `CustomerId` property of the `CreateCustomerCommand` is set at the end of the `Handle` method of the handler.
+As you can see, the `CustomerId` property of the `CreateCustomerCommand` is set at the end of the `Handle` method.
 This sounds too good to be true, and well… it depends ;-).

 When the `Customer.Id` is generated by the database, the `Commit` will ensure that the `Customer` is persisted and will retrieve the auto-generated key and it will become available immediately after the `Commit`.
 We can therefore simply set the command’s `CustomerId` property after calling `Commit`.

 The previous command handler was in complete control over the unit of work.
 It created that unit of work, it committed that unit of work, and it disposed that unit of work.
-This is a simple model I effectively used in the past, and I know others are still using this today.
-Letting the command handler control the unit of work however, has its short comes.
+This is a simple model I used in the past, and I know others are still using this today.
+Letting the command handler control the unit of work, however, has its short comes.

 This design works great when commands are small and contain little logic.
-It starts to fall apart however, when commands get more complex and start to depend on other abstractions that need to run in the same context / unit of work.
+It starts to fall apart, unfortunately, when commands get more complex and start to depend on other abstractions that need to run in the same context / unit of work.
 When the unit of work is controlled by the command handler, it is the handler's responsibility of passing it on to its dependencies, and since those dependencies are already created at the time the handler creates the unit of work, constructor injection is out of the picture.
 The only thing left is passing the unit of work through method arguments (method injection).
 Although it doesn’t seem that bad, I worked on a system where we actually did this, but the call stacks were deep and passing around the unit of work from method to method, from class to class was just tedious.
-To make our lives easier we started creating a new unit of work for some operations, but this actually made things worse, since a single use case / request resulted in multiple unit of works, which sometimes lead to very strange behavior, or even deadlocks.
+To make our lives easier we started creating a new unit of work for some operations, but this actually made things worse, because a single use case / request resulted in multiple unit of works, which sometimes lead to very strange behavior, or even deadlocks.

 For this reason, I stepped away from this design and instead I inject a unit of work instance into classes that need it.
 Though, somebody somewhere in the system must manage the unit of work.
+This can be solved by registering the unit of work with a Scoped lifetime and implementing a command handler decorator that will ensure the unit of work is committed after the handler completed successfully.

+{{% callout NOTE %}}
-This can be solved by registering the unit of work with a Per Thread or Per Web Request lifetime and implementing a command handler decorator that will ensure the unit of work is committed after the handler completed successfully (note that committing the unit of work on the end of the web request is typically a bad idea, since there is no way to tell whether the unit of work should actually be committed at that point).
+Committing the unit of work on the end of the web request is typically a bad idea, as there is no way to tell whether the unit of work should actually be committed at that point.
+The operation could have failed with an exception.
+{{% /callout %}}

 You have to realize that, although simplifying your application code, the complexity is moved into the [Composition Root](https://freecontent.manning.com/dependency-injection-in-net-2nd-edition-understanding-the-composition-root/).
 The size and complexity of your application must promote this.
-Although I must admit that once familiar with these types of constructions and configurations of your composition root, you will find it easy to apply in small systems as well.
+Although I must admit that once familiar with these types of constructions and configurations of your Composition Root, you will find it easy to apply in small systems as well.

-One note about database generated keys.
+{{% sidebar "Database-generated keys" %}}
 CQRS models the business around aggregate roots (a [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) concept), and each aggregate root gets a unique key, usually generated as a Guid, which can be generated in .NET.
 This means that when using CQRS, you will never run into the problem of database generated keys, which is great of course.

 Aggregates in DDD are a group of domain objects that belong together.
 The Aggregate Root is the thing that holds them together.
 An `Order` for instance, may have order lines and those order lines cannot live without that order.
 The order is therefore the aggregate root and has a unique (global) identifier.
 An order line does not need a (global) identifier (although they might have an local identifier, only known inside the aggregate), since it will never be referenced directly; other aggregates will only reference the order, never the lines.
 They may need an identitier in your relational database, but you would probably never return them from a command, since they are purely internal to the Aggregate.
 If such identitier is needed, returned, or referenced from other aggregates, they are probably not part of that aggregate and the system is incorrectly modeled, accordingly to DDD.

 This also means that the system will have not as many primary keys as a non-DDD system will have.
 In a normal relational database, each order line will usually get its own auto number primary key.
 In that case, it will be much more likely to get into performance problems when using Guids.
 A `Guid` is 16 bytes (12 bytes bigger than an `Int32`) and every database index of a certain table will contain the primary key of that table, making each index 12 bytes times the number of records in the table bigger.
 Disk space is cheap, but I/O isn’t.
 When doing complex queries over large amounts of data, lowering the amount of I/O is important.
 And don’t forget the clustered index fragmentation that random Guids cause.

 Long story short, you might be in the situation where you don’t use DDD / CQRS, want to return a database generated value from your command handlers, while having a design were command handler don’t control the unit of work.
-How do we do this?
+How do you do this?
+{{% /sidebar %}}

-Since database generated IDs only come available after the data is saved to the database, and committing happens after the handler executed, we need a construct that allows the handlers to execute some code after the commit operation.
-We can introduce a new abstraction to the system, where command handlers can depend upon, which allows them to register some post-commit operation:
+Database generated IDs only come available after the data is saved to the database, and committing happens after the handler executed.
+This is why you need a construct that allows the handlers to execute some code after the commit operation.
+You can introduce a new abstraction to the system, where command handlers can depend upon, which allows them to register some post-commit operation:

 {{< highlight csharp >}}